-(2 State Fair entries allowed per county from 50135A, 50135B)
+(2 State Fair entries allowed per county.
+1 entry from 50133a and 1 entry from 50133b)

-- 1. Open to members enrolled in the Beef, Cats, Dairy, Dogs, Goats, Horse & Pony, Poultry, Rabbits, Sheep, Small Pets, and Swine projects. - 2.
+- 1. Open to members enrolled in the Beef, Cats, Dairy, Dogs, Goats, Horse & Pony, Poultry, Rabbits, Sheep, Small Pets, and Swine.
+Youth participating in the Animal Science General Project Show are not required to complete QAEC or YQCA. - 2.
 Live animals are not permitted as exhibits in this area.

-50135A ANIMAL SCIENCE 1
+50133a ANIMAL SCIENCE 1

 For youth enrolled in this project for 1-2 years.

 Prepare a display focusing on any activity related to one of the animal projects listed.
 Demonstrate the skills and knowledge you have gained through the animal project you studied.
-The exhibit may include, but is not limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters, which you have made.
+The exhibit may include, but is not limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters, that you have made.
 Choose whatever method best shows what you have learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
 Live animals are not permitted as exhibits in this area.
 For safety reasons, exhibits cannot include glass, syringes with needles, or any other sharp objects.

-50135B ANIMAL SCIENCE 2
+50135b ANIMAL SCIENCE 2